Kuri01/SAP_GPT/README.md

 Contributions to the SAP_GPT application are welcome.
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

-## License

-Specify the license under which the SAP_GPT application is released, ensuring users are aware of their rights and restrictions.

 # Sample Output

 The SAP_GPT application generates three text files as output, each containing specific information about the SAP form analyzed.
 Below are sample responses for each of the generated files.